-□ All development projects receiving a subsidy from or through the City, County, or URA should provide co-ownership opportunities for Hill District communitybased organizations (CBOs) or Hill District faith-based organizations.
+□All development projects receiving a subsidy from or through the City, County, or URA should provide co-ownership opportunities for Hill District communitybased organizations (CBOs) or Hill District faith-based organizations.
 The CBOs or faith-based organizations should have an interest in the ownership, profits, developer fee, and/or cash flow.
 If the CBO or faith-based organization provides development services beyond helping to secure community and government support for the project, the organization should receive a higher level of interest in the ownership, profits, developer fee, and/or cash flow.
 In addition, the CBO or faith-based organization that has an ownership interest should have the ability to approve or reject major project decisions and retain a right of first refusal to acquire the project if it is sold.
-The CBO partner has an ownership stake; will receive a portion of profits, fee, and cash flow; and will have an opportunity to weigh in on major project decisions

-ONLY IF APPLICABLE
+ONLY IF APPLICABLE NOT APPLICABLE

-NOT APPLICABLE

-D. Strategies for Reclaiming the Lower Hill (See Appendix C of the Master Plan for more details)
+D.Strategies for Reclaiming the Lower Hill (See Appendix C of the Master Plan for more details)